License helps Boca Grande lighthouses

 Yust portrayed the Jupiter lighthouse in the soft light of a sunset, based upon the sunsets she experienced in Englewood.

+Over the years, tag sales have generated more the $818,000 for lighthouse projects.

-"We owe a lot to our historic beacons and their keepers who saved countless lives over the last century," said Sharon McKenzie, Barrier Islands Park Society executive director in a press release.
+"We owe a lot to our historic beacons and their keepers who saved countless lives over the last century," said Sharon McKenzie, Barrier Islands Park Society executive director in a news release.

 The nonprofit society recently restored the Gasparilla Island Lighthouse on Gulf Boulevard in Boca Grande.
 The entire project cost $1.5 million, and $60,000 or more of tag revenue help offset the cost, McKenzie told the Sun Thursday.